opf/legal/saas/service-level-agreement/en.md

 # Service Level Agreement OpenProject Enterprise Cloud

+Last change to this document: 2020-12-09

-This SLA amends the Agreement between [OpenProject](https://www.openproject.org/legal/imprint) and Customer and addresses the uptime guarantees in relation to the Services [OpenProject Enterprise Cloud](https://www.openproject.org/hosting/) we provide to you and your remedies for our failure to meet such guarantees.
-The remedies contained in this SLA are your sole and exclusive remedies for any issues addressed herein.
-We may update this SLA from time to time in our sole discretion; the current version may be found at https://www.openproject.org/legal/sla/.
+This SLA amends the Service Agreement between [OpenProject](https://www.openproject.org/legal/imprint) and Customer.
+It specifies the service level in relation to the Services [OpenProject Enterprise Cloud](https://www.openproject.org/hosting/).
+We may update this SLA from time to time in our sole discretion.

 ## 1. Support